 - Using the CCT rubric (given above) or the LTET rubric (given on the LTET written capstone form), the instructor and a second CCT or LTET faculty member, serving as the reader, independently evaluate the synthesis presentation and the paper as a whole.
 The average of their ratings is translated into "pass with distinction," "pass," "low pass," or "needs to be revised."

 - Students who do not pass the synthesis course must retake it.
 If students get a passing grade for the synthesis course, but their capstone is evaluated as "needs to be revised," they can retake the course or sign a completion contract, in which case the synthesis grade is not submitted until the revised capstone gets a passing evaluation, a year goes by, (or, for CCT students, the student graduates with a Certificate), whichever comes first.
 A student receiving a low pass can also request an incomplete contract.

-- The synthesis products of CCT students who get a pass or a pass with distinction for their capstone are bound by the Program (with front matter added, including abstract written by the student) and made available via ScholarWorks and the CCT website (with any private or sensitive material removed at the student's request).
+- The synthesis products of CCT students who get a pass or a pass with distinction for their capstone are (with front matter added, including abstract written by the student) made available via ScholarWorks and the CCT website (with any private or sensitive material removed at the student's request).